Moonlight-Scripts/.github/profile/README.md

 Welcome to **Moonlight-Scripts** – a hub for high-quality, **free scripts** built with care and precision.
 Whether you're a developer looking for inspiration or a user seeking powerful tools, you've come to the right place.

 ## 🚀 Featured Script (Coming Soon!)
-Stay tuned for our first release:
+Stay tuned for our next release:
-**🔧 Truck Job** – packed with powerful features, clean code, and fully open-source.
 **🔧 Electrician Job** – packed with powerful features, clean code, and fully open-source.

 > 💡 Designed for performance.
 Built for the community.